 While the idea of “living” at a drug treatment facility may seem unappealing, someone who’s addicted to amphetamines requires this level of care to successfully complete the detox stage.
 Inpatient programs provide this level of care.

 In cases of physical dependence and physical dependence only, the level of care provided through outpatient detox treatment may be all the support a person needs.

 Paying for Treatment

 Ultimately, paying for amphetamine rehab in Ohio is a matter of accessing available health insurance options or using your existing health plan.
 So if you have individual health coverage, an employer-based plan or Medicaid, any one of these plans will cover most of your treatment costs.

 Free detox treatment options can be used in cases where a person can’t afford or doesn’t have access to health insurance coverage.
 Free programs can usually be found within the city-based regions of the state.

 Your local Department of Health & Human Services may offer free detox assistance.
 Local charity organizations, such as churches and the Red Cross may also provide free detox treatment help.

 Find an Amphetamine Addiction Treatment Center

 If you’re considering amphetamine addiction treatment but don’t know where to look, we can help.
-Call our helpline at 800-768-8728 to discuss treatment options with one of our addiction specialists.
-We can find help you find a program that’s right for you.
+Call our helpline at 800-816-1059(Who Answers?) to get help today.